vishipayyallore/speaker-series-2024/0827_MSFT_Reactor_AI102_S12/README.md

 Write a promotional email for a new wildlife rescue, including the following: - Rescue name is Contoso - It specializes in elephants, as well as zebras and giraffes - Call for donations to be given at our website \n Include a list of the current animals we have at our rescue after the signature, in the form of a table.
 These animals include elephants, zebras, gorillas, lizards, and jackrabbits.
 ```

-## X. Trying our own Completion Examples using Postman
+## 7. Trying our own Completion Examples using Postman

 > 1. Discussion and Demo